yomimono/stitchcraft/README.md

 * sensible names or possibly subcommands
 * prettier PDFs, including an optional "how to cross-stitch" page
 * nicer installation and versioning story
+* autorefresh in notty_canvas

 # Anti-features / out-of-scope stuff

 * taking raster images and converting them to patterns.
 There are many, many programs that already do this well.
 I recommend [kxstitch](https://kde.org/applications/graphics/kxstitch/) or [cstitch](https://github.com/kleintom/cstitch) but I'm sure there are other good ones out there that will fit well into your workflow.

+# Acknowledgements

+Most work on this software was done at the [Recurse Center](https://recurse.com), and supported financially by a fellowship from that organization.
+I am deeply grateful to RC for all its support in the past, present, and future.

+The fonts included with this software were originally packaged by VileR and are available in their entirety at [https://int10h.org](https://int10h.org).
+VileR has kindly packaged these fonts and provided them under a [CC-BY-SA](http://creativecommons.org/licenses/by-sa/4.0/) license.

+This software depends heavily on [notty](https://github.com/pqwy/notty), [camlpdf](https://github.com/johnwhitington/camlpdf), and various small and useful libraries from [erratique.ch](https://erratique.ch/software).